You Don’t Know What’s Good For You.

 This was news to me.
 Not too long ago, Korean beauty was aspirational.
 Great branding, clinical storytelling, and perfect skin as a proof-point.
 Now the thinking is that too many steps causes long-term damage.
 I can’t confirm the truth of that, but that isn’t really the point of this piece.

-The skincare conversation reminded me of our work for Sun & Skin.
+The on-shoot conversation about skincare reminded me of Unfound’s work for Sun & Skin.
 The challenge they faced, as an online department store for SPF products, was that the news around SPF had become misleading.
-Some people have begun believing SPF is an essential daily choice, not just for holidays.
+Some people believe SPF is an essential daily choice, not just for holidays.
 Others now believe it’s toxic, and want it nowhere near them.
 Again, no answers here.
-But modern platforms like TikTok serve us certainty, and if a unqualified creator is a better storyteller than a dermatologist, who do we end up believing?
+But when modern platforms like TikTok serve undeniable authenticity, where an unqualified creator can be a better storyteller than a dermatologist with decades of skin the wellness game, who do we end up believing?

-We ended up helping Sun & Skin to categorise product by occasion.
+For Sun & Skin, it was about connecting with the individual’s needs through categorisation of product by occasion.
 Showing people options based on what their days actually look like, and letting them uncover the science along the way.
 These guys were also about breadth.
 As a wholesaler, it wasn't about claiming they had the best product on the market, but instead handing the discovery over to the user.

-But those who manage to float above the noise still have skincare routines.
+But those hobbiest still have skincare routines.
 So, who do they trust when they need a new moisturiser?
 Brand plays a part.
 Social proof another.
-But tis difficult.
+But it’s difficult.

 Take supplements.
 Starting a supplement brand today is like starting a t-shirt brand 2020.
 It’s quite easy, it’s aspirational and everyone seems to be doing it.
 But the space isn’t regulated with much rigour.
 You don’t need years of experience or evidence-backed products.
-Just a belief and a network.
+Just a belief, a network and a certificate that your product is packed in a ‘food safe’ way.

-It means that the market asks for consumers to be more educated than ever, but the challenge is finding that information from somewhere other than brands with sales targets to hit.
+It means that the market asks for consumers to be more educated than ever, but the challenge is finding that information from somewhere other than brands who just want people to buy their stuff.

-I told you I didn’t have answers here.
+I told you I didn’t have all the answers here.
 I’ll keep looking.
-But I think the theme of overwhelmed and overstimulated consumers will really inform brand and marketing over the next few years.
-Do we have a duty to regulate and guard through design, to make sure our work is delivered with intention?
-I think so.
+But I think the theme of overwhelmed and overstimulated consumers can really inform how brand and marketing evolves, right now and further down the line.

 We help brands make sense of culture, and turn that understanding into systems that look, sound, and scale with intent.
 Let’s make it make sense — hello@unfound.studio